 - challenge you to set goals for your business that may achieve better results.

-A number of organisations have business mentoring programmes, including:
+A number of organisations have business mentoring programmes.

-Some organisations offer business incubators.
-These help businesses that are starting up by providing services such as business advice, and access to shared premises.
+Some organisations offer business incubators or accelerators.
+These help businesses that are starting up by providing services such as business advice, finances and access to shared premises.

 Create a business plan

 Once you have come up with an idea for your business, and done some research and planning, you need to write a business plan.
 This should outline:

 - your key business objectives for the next three to five years